 The liability associated with this unfavorable supply agreement was recorded at a fair value of \$27,300 in connection with the 2014 Acquisition.
 The fair value was determined using the income method based on the differential of the estimated margin over the cost of the sulfuric acid per the market as compared to the below market margin included in the supply agreement, and the application of this excess differential to the anticipated volumes over the term of the agreement using a commensurate discount rate.
 In December 2018, the customer to the supply agreement ceased production and closed the facility which utilized the Company's sulfuric acid under the agreement.
 As such, all orders for sulfuric acid under the agreement were discontinued in December 2018.
 Although the agreement is not cancelable, the likelihood is remote that the Company will be further obligated to supply the customer under the agreement since this is the only facility subject to the agreement, and there are no transfer or substitution rights under the agreement to another facility.
-As a result, the Company wrote-off the remaining supply contract liability of \$20,612 at December 31, 2018 and recorded a corresponding gain to other operating expense, net as of December 31, 2018.
-The liability was \$22,250 at December 31, 2017.
+As a result, the Company wrote-off the remaining supply contract liability of \$20,612 at December 31, 2018 and recorded a corresponding gain to other operating expense, net for the year ended December 31, 2018.

-26. Related Party Transactions:
+27. Related Party Transactions: